 D. P. Anderson, D. Ferrari, P.V.
 Rangan, B. Sartirana: "The Empirical Evaluation of a Security-Oriented Datagram Protocol," Proceedings of Performance '87, Bruxelles, December 1987.

-BS in Computer Science at the University of Turin, Italy.
+in Computer Science at the University of Turin, Italy.
+Graduated Summa cum Laude.

 Graduated Summa cum Laude.